 Once upon a time, the Old Man of the Moon decided to visit the Earth.
 Disguised as a beggar, he came across three friends who lived together in the forest – Fox (Kitsune), Monkey (Saru) and Rabbit (Usagi) and asked them for something to eat.
 Monkey leapt up into the trees to gather fruit and nuts; Fox ran to a stream to catch a fish; these they presented to the old man.
 Rabbit raced around the forest grassland finding nothing but grass and returned forlorn to the teasing of his two friends.
 Desperate to help their visitor, Rabbit asked him to build a fire.
 Leaping into the flames, he offered himself to the old man to eat.
 Quickly the beggar changed back to his true form and pulled Rabbit from the fire, restoring him to life.
 He thanked each of the forest friends for their generous kindness but to Rabbit he said, “Your selfless sacrifice was the kindest of all.
 I will take you to the moon with me!”
 To this day, if you look up at the moon, you can see Rabbit there, pounding mochi in his mortar and pestle.

-This is the story of Tsuki no Usagi (Moon Rabbit), told to me recently by a Japanese friend.
+This is the story of Tsuki no Usagi (Moon Rabbit), told to me recently by a Japanese friend and related here in my own words.

 The myth originated 2400 years ago in the Indian Buddhist Jātaka tales, stories about the previous lives of Buddha in both human and animal form.
 One such tale tells the story of a monkey, an otter, a jackal and a rabbit, similarly called upon to find food for a beggar.
 When the rabbit offered himself in the fire, the beggar revealed himself as a god and drew the likeness of the rabbit on the Moon for all to see.